lngdao/typescript-journey/README.md

-# typescript-journey
-The journey to conquer the girl named typescript
+*The journey to conquer the girl named Typescript* 8-)